OEC Portal Registers Over 50k Expelled Overseas Workers For Re-employment - UrduPoint

 OEC Portal Registers Over 50k Expelled Overseas Workers For Re-employment

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jul, 2020 ) :More than 50,000 Pakistani workers, who have lost their overseas jobs due to coronavirus pandemic, have registered themselves with the Overseas Employment Corporation's (OEC) portal in search of job opportunities, training in modern skills and financial assistance.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :More than 50,000 Pakistani workers, who have lost their overseas jobs in the wake of coronavirus pandemic, have registered themselves with the Overseas Employment Corporation's (OEC) portal in search of job opportunities, training in modern skills and financial assistance.

 The portal was launched by the OEC last month to facilitate the returning emigrants in locating jobs in the country and abroad after documenting their data.